 Can’t judge by appearances

-Even worse, when we have blessings, we find it easy to look down on people who have trials.
+Even worse, when we have blessings, it is easy to look down on people who have trials.
 But the well-fertilized tree is not necessarily better than the vines that have been pruned.
 We cannot judge by appearances.

 Blessings are for sharing